gregpatton/AppMap/README.md

 Web Applicaiton Mapping Using Python

-This Python 2.7.4 script accepts a url (i.e. www.facebook.com) as a command line argument and gathers basic information about the site from other web resources.
+This Python 2.7.4 script accepts a url as a command line argument and gathers basic information about the site from other web resources.
 The output is a web report, report.htm.

 Sample Execution
 ======